- 1 What is Guayusa Tea?

 It Sounds Great!
 Why Haven’t I Heard of It?

 Because it wasn’t legally available in the UK until December 2017 when the EU approved it as a novel food.
 The last time people tried to sell Guayusa tea internationally was when the Jesuit Missionaries discovered Guayusa in the 1800s, although that all ended when the Jesuits were expelled from Ecuador in 1867.*1 If they hadn’t, Guayusa might have become as widespread as tea and coffee are today.
 And our society might have been more akin to a zen monastery than the coffee fueled craze of today (that’s a half joke).

 It hasn’t been here for long, but we fully expect that its popularity will grow.
 In some parts of the USA where Guayusa has been around for 5 years it is already out-selling redbull 3:1!*2 Energy drinks and other caffeinated beverages that have no health benefits and plenty of side effects can say good bye.

 Past Usage and Origin Stories:

-There are a couple origin stories from the Kichwa Community that I’ve found worth sharing:
+There are a couple origin stories from the Kichwa Community of the Amazon rainforest that I’ve found worth sharing: